 Room Scheduling for 2016

 Just as there have been changes in the hardware we all use, we know that the software has evolved faster and smarter than ever.
 While you wouldn’t take your meeting notes on a typewriter these days, you may find yourself organizing your meetings through old fashion meeting software and losing organizational tools in the process.
 Many older versions of room scheduling tools are not compatible with the latest formats and some don’t have the versatility to work on any kind of mobile device.
-Why take chances with something as elemental as software when you have a whole team’s ability to communicate on the line?
-You would be surprised how many companies will save a few dollars by using the room scheduling tools they were handed and in the process cost themselves millions of dollars in lost production.
+This may be the reason why many companies tend to save a few dollars by using the job scheduling software or something similar for organizing the company’s targets.

 Looking Forward to the Cloud